 Jelena draws on a range of evidence-based therapies to meet individual’s needs and has been trained in Cognitive Behavioural Therapy (CBT) and parent management interventions for child behavioural issues.
 Jelena is an accredited facilitator of the ‘Tuning in to Kids’ parenting program which focuses on building stronger parent-child relationships using the positive parenting approach of ‘Emotion Coaching’.
-Jelena also conducts psychometric assessments to assess cognitive ability, Specific Learning Disorders, and ADHD.
-Concurrent to her work at MindBox Psychology, Jelena works as part of the Sydney Local Health District Getting on Track in Time (Got It!) team, at Thomas Walker Hospital.
-She is involved in running an early intervention social and emotional wellbeing program with families of children in K-2 who present with behavioural and emotional problems.
+Jelena has experience working part of the Sydney Local Health District Getting on Track in Time (Got It!) team, at Thomas Walker Hospital.
+Jelena’s work at Got It! involved delivering an early intervention social and emotional wellbeing program with families of children in K-2 who presented with behavioural and emotional problems.

-Jelena speaks Serbian fluently and is a Christian and welcomes clients who share her faith as well as those who would prefer to speak Serbian, Croatian, or Bosnian during their sessions.
+Jelena speaks Serbian fluently and welcomes clients who would prefer to speak Serbian, Croatian, or Bosnian during their sessions.